Home » Time & Distance

 Important Points Of Time & Distance

 • Time and speed are inversely proportional when the distance is constant.
-Two quantities are said to be inversely proportional when an increase in one quantity bring a decrease in other quantity.
+Two quantities are said to be inversely proportional when an increase in one quantity brings a decrease in another quantity.
 So when we increase speed the time to cover the distance gets decreased and when the speed is decreased the time to cover the distance gets increased.
 If we have a ratio of the speed of two quantities is A:B then the ratio of speed will be B:A

 Time & Distance Concepts: Tips & Tricks